codingABI/ESP32BleKeyboardBox/README.md

 ### Buzzer
 - Laser = Startup sound (as endless loop: Low battery => charge...)
-- Short beep = A device has connectd to the *ESP32BleKeyboardBox*
+- Short beep = A device has been connected to the *ESP32BleKeyboardBox*
-- Long beep = A device has disconnectd to the *ESP32BleKeyboardBox*
+- Long beep = A device has been disconnected from the *ESP32BleKeyboardBox*

 ### Power consumption